 Northern Ireland’s history is incredibly interesting but also one that is very sad.
 Social, political and religious beliefs tore families apart and saw many people lose their lives or loved ones.
 This past is one that is still prevalent in the North with the infamous ‘Troubles’ being an all too memorable recent part of history.
 However, this history is now used to unite people and two buses and sixty six American students made sure that it was a history that would not be forgotten.

-If you managed to read my previous blog about what we were planning on getting up to, you would have known that the Titanic Exhibition, Giant’s Causeway, Dark Hedges and two days full of tours and talks with history professors were what lay ahead of us.
+If you managed to read my previous blog about what we were planning on getting up to, you would have known that the Titanic Exhibition, Giant’s Causeway, the Dark Hedges from Game of Thrones and two days full of tours and talks with history professors were what lay ahead of us.
 Hopefully you also followed @arcadiaabroad on Snapchat so that you got to see how jam packed the weekend was.
 Just in case you missed it though, we have included an album full of pictures for you to see.
 From The breath-taking Causeway to the signing of the Peace Wall, check out what our students from across the region got up to on our three day togetherness extravaganza!